Revisiting the adiabatic limit in ballistic multiterminal Josephson junctions: Collisions between the Floquet--Kulik quartet superlevels

 A discrete spectrum of the Floquet states is produced by voltage biasing MJJs, due to time-periodic Hamiltonian.
 The Floquet spectrum of zero-dimensional quantum dots connected to superconducting leads was calculated in Refs.~\onlinecite{Melin2017,Melin2019}.

 In the presence of voltage-biasing, the Floquet Hamiltonian is block-diagonal on the basis of the Andreev tubes in real space.
-We here call as {\it the Floquet-Kulik spectrum} the spectrum of a long $S_L$-$N$-$S_R$ Josephson junction subject to the voltage difference $V_R-V_L$, and with the phase dynamics of {Eqs.~(\ref{eq:phase-dyn-2T-1})-(\ref{eq:phase-dyn-2T-2}).} The Floquet-Kulik spectra can be captured by the limit where the voltage energy is large compared to the characteristic energy scale of the coupling to the superconducting leads.
-We then obtain collisions between the $M$-fold degenerate Floquet-Kulik superlevels.
+We first argue that a long $S_L$-$N$-$S_R$ Josephson junction subject to the voltage difference $V_R-V_L$, and with the phase dynamics of {Eqs.~(\ref{eq:phase-dyn-2T-1})-(\ref{eq:phase-dyn-2T-2}), does not sustain a Floquet spectrum.
+Namely, the AC-Josephson effect is represented by a diagram that is open in the energy representation, which produces absence of closed semiclassical trajectories.
+Instead, the diagrams of multiple Andreev reflections (MARs) form closed loops but inspecting those diagrams yields the absence of energy-dependence in the limit of an infinite gap and the absence of semiclassical energy quantization in the limit of a long junction.}

+{Concerning the quartets, the butterfly diagram \cite{Freyn2011} can be used to sustain the closed trajectories that are used to implement the Bohr-Sommerfeld semiclassical quantization.
+We deduce that a Kulik spectrum is there for the quartets in the voltage-biased three- and four-terminal Josephson junctions.} {We then obtain collisions between the $M$-fold degenerate Floquet--Kulik superlevels.
+Generalizing the calculations of the recent Ref.~\onlinecite{Penn-State-spectro} to finite bias voltage $V$ on the quartet line, we find the following semiclassical energy levels in three-terminal Josephson junctions: